handbook

 - Tobacco or vaping products, illegal drugs, alcohol, or weapons are not allowed on campus or at any school sponsored event.

-- FCS reserves the right to address any off campus conduct deemed to be significantly affecting on-campus relationships and/or learning environment.
+- FCS reserves the right to address any off-campus conduct deemed to be significantly affecting on-campus relationships and/or learning environment.

 Disciplinary Philosophy

 We consider parents to be the primary disciplinarians of their students.
 It is necessary to establish rules of discipline to maintain an orderly environment on campus and in classrooms.
-Discipline is administered according to the following categories:

 Discipline Policies: Kindergarten through 4th Grade